Quick Facts: Earning an Ed.D. in Washington D.C.

 Howard University

-The Howard University School of Education (HUSOE)’s section on Scholarships & Funding contains details on HU Graduate School Assistantships and Fellowships and HUSOE Scholarships.
+The Howard University School of Education (HUSOE)’s section on Scholarships & External Funding Opportunities contains details on HU Graduate School Assistantships and Fellowships and HUSOE Scholarships.
 There are a number of funding opportunities for doctoral students, but some awards specify that they’re looking for Ph.D. students.
-Ask the Ed.D. program coordinator if you’re eligible to apply for any of them, including the SOE Student Scholar Fund.
+Ask the Ed.D. program coordinator if you’re eligible to apply for any of them.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.